1. Opening times

-You can drive the Flevoland Tulip Routes from 10th April to 5th May 2020, every day from 9.00 to 18.00 hours.
-There will be no more tulip fields to enjoy after 5th May.
+You can drive the Tulpenroute Flevoland routes from April 16th to May 9th 2021, daily from 9.00 to 18.00 hours.
+There will be no more tulip fields to enjoy after May 9th.
 The tulips’ flower heads will have been cut off by then.
 Are you too late?
-Then we look forward to seeing you again in the spring of 2021!
+Then we look forward to seeing you again in the spring of 2022!

 Flevoland boasts a very extensive landscape.
 The tulip fields won’t always be found right by the roadside and you may not see any tulips for a few kilometres.
 Do make sure you enjoy all the other fantastic crops, the sown fields, the multitude of windmills and beautiful views.